PF94/2003page/README.md

 2003page is a website that's fully open source.
 People can contribute to 2003page freely.

+# Design (outside of subsites)

+The main page and other associated pages (including the Contributing guide) uses the Slate Bootswatch theme, which can be found at https://bootswatch.com/slate.
+You can use anything you want in your subsite.
+You're not restricted to the "Slate" theme for Bootstrap.

 # Q&A

 Q: How can I participate in 2003page